-Moves to change the language on century-old monuments in Whanganui are exciting some people in Whanganui.
-Plans to update colonial descriptions of Māori are being openly ridiculed in the local press.
+Recent moves to change the language on century-old monuments in Whanganui have been antagonising some local people.
+Plans to ‘update’ colonial descriptions of Māori have been ridiculed in the local press.

 The monument in question is the marble ‘weeping woman’ (right), erected by Whanganui Pākehā on 26 December 1865.
 The statue commemorates 15 local Māori, and one Pākehā, who died at the earlier Battle of Moutoa Island, fought on 14 May 1864.